ivanos/leviathan_lib/README.md

 Key | Value | Description
 --- | ----- | -----------
 cinID | string | CIN Identifier
-cenID | string | CEN Identifier this CIN covers contIDs | list of container IDs | containers ids ({HostId, ContId}) in this CIN ipaddr_b | integer | (only for bus) B part of the IP addresses for CIN ipaddress | string | IP address of bridge
+cenIDs | list of strings | Identifiers of CENs that this CIN covers contIDs | list of container IDs | containers ids ({HostId, ContId}) in this CIN ipaddr_b | integer | (only for bus) B part of the IP addresses for CIN ipaddress | string | IP address of bridge